El Centro Resources

 - If you are a recipient of Deferred Action for Chilldhood Arrivals (DACA) you may use your Social Security Number (SSN) but you may receive a request for a copy of your SSN and Employed Authorization Document (EAD).

-- Student Programs Specialist at El Centro will help students who are applying to UNM in completing required documents, for example: writing a letter explaining your status to UNM in case you have included incorrect information or did not include a SSN in the application.
+- Program Specialists at El Centro will help students who are applying to UNM in completing required documents, for example: writing a letter explaining your status to UNM in case you have included incorrect information or did not include a SSN in the application.

 - For more information about UNM admission call (505) 277-8900 to speak to them directly.

-- Student Program Specialists at El Centro can help guide you through the FAFSA application.
+- Program Specialists at El Centro can help guide you through the State Aid Application.